-In February, 2001 the release of elk into the Smoky Mountains began with 25 elk.
-Twenty Seven more elk were imported in 2002 and radio collars were attached to all the elk to be monitored.
+Elk viewing is a popular wildlife activity in the Great Smoky Mountains.
+In February of 2001 the release of elk into the Smoky Mountains began with 25 elk.
+Twenty seven more elk were imported in 2002 and radio collars were attached to all the elk to be monitored.
 In 2009-2010, the park began developing an environmental assessment of the program and a long-term management plan for elk.
-The University of Tennessee, Rocky Mountain Elk Foundation, Parks Canada, Great Smoky Mountains Natural History Association, Friends of the Smokies, and the U.S.G.S.
-Biological Resources Division are all part of the project to return elk to the Smokies where they once roamed.

 Elk once roamed the southern Appalachian Mountains.
 They were eliminated from the region by over-hunting and loss of habitat.
 The last elk in North Carolina was believed to have been killed in the late 1700s.
 In Tennessee, the last elk was killed in the mid-1800s.
 By 1900, the population of elk in North America dropped to the point that hunting groups and other conservation organizations became concerned the species was headed for extinction.